rlaing0082/COMP9783-19915-Public/readme.md

 - **Feature 5:** Mobile-friendly design with a sticky table column for an improved browsing experience when viewing numerous items.

 ![Screenshot of the sticky table column via mobile view.](/assets/images/table.png)

+## Installation

+The grocery store application consists of two components: the front end and the back end.

+    **Back End:** Handles user authentication, data storage, and provides CRUD functionalities.
+    **Front End:** Delivers the user interface for interacting with the application.

+**Installation Steps**

+    Download the required files for both the front-end and back-end components.
+    Update the .env file for the front-end component, specifying the API URL and port.
+    Update the .env file for the back-end component, ensuring the correct port number is defined.

+**Starting the Application**

+    For the back end: Run npm run start.
+    For the front end: Run npm run dev.

+Make sure the API URL and ports are correctly configured for seamless communication between the components.

+## Usage

+## License

+## Contact